Seymour, Indiana: 21st century

-In November 2019, the city unveiled a large mural of John Mellencamp, painted on the side of a local guitar store.
-The store's owner, Larry McDonald, is a longtime friend and former bandmate of Mellencamp.
-The Mellencamp family donated $50,000 to help turn the former parking lot into a green space so more people could enjoy the mural painted by artist Sue Bliss.
+In November 2019, the city unveiled a mural of John Mellencamp on the side of a local guitar store.
+The mural was painted by Indianapolis muralist Pamela Bliss and depicts Mellencamp at two stages of his life alongside the lyric "I was born in a small town".
+The Mellencamp family donated $50,000 to convert the adjacent lot into a green space.
+The space was dedicated in June 2021.